barangeralexandreperso-dotcom/SwipeKing/README.md

-SWIPEKING – A Game Concept by Alexandre Baranger
+SWIPE KING – A Game Concept by Alexandre Baranger

 Web Redesign by Stéphane Lebrethon